-The Euroa Community Cinema is a not-for-profit cinema managed by Strathbogie Shire Council & supported by a committee made up of council staff and cinema volunteers.
+The Euroa Community Cinema is a not-for-profit cinema managed by Strathbogie Shire Council & supported by a film selection committee made up of council staff and cinema volunteers.
 Dedicated community members volunteer their time to screen movies; they operate the kiosk, ticket box and assist with running the Projector.

 We regularly screen a mix of mainstream, blockbuster and art-house movies.